- GDP (PPP):

 - Inflation (CPI):

-Iceland’s economic freedom score is 77.0, making its economy the 11th freest in the 2018 Index.
-Its overall score has increased by 2.6 points, reflecting significant improvements in the scores for the financial freedom, government integrity, investment freedom, fiscal health, and government spending indicators.
-Iceland is ranked 5th among 44 countries in the Europe region, and its overall score is above the regional and world averages.
+Iceland’s economic freedom score is 72.2, making its economy the 19th freest in the 2023 Index.
+Its score is 4.8 points lower than last year.
+Iceland is ranked 13th out of 44 countries in the Europe region, and its overall score remains above the world and regional averages.

 The legal framework remains among the world’s best, providing effective protection of property rights.
 The rule of law is well maintained, and a strong tradition of minimum tolerance for corruption is firmly in place.
 Despite the challenging global economic situation, the economy has been resilient, bolstered by regulatory efficiency and open-market policies.

 Iceland is one of the world’s oldest democracies.
 Prime Minister Katrin Jakobsdottir’s Left-Green Movement and its coalition partners, the center-right Independence Party and populist Progressive Party, won additional seats in parliament in 2021.
 Independent Guðni Jóhannesson was reelected to the largely ceremonial presidency in 2020.
 The government has pledged aggressive targets for emission reductions.
 Iceland’s economy relies heavily on tourism, which increased significantly in 2021 but has not fully recovered its pre-pandemic volume.
 Iceland withdrew its application for membership in the European Union in 2015 but enjoys free trade and movement of capital, labor, goods, and services with the EU.

 Rule of Law

 The overall rule of law is very well respected in Iceland.
 The country’s property rights score is above the world average; its judicial effectiveness score is above the world average; and its government integrity score is above the world average.